 Half-Open Limit Fix is a free software by half-open.com and works on Windows 10, Windows 8.1, Windows 8, Windows 7, Windows XP, Windows 2000, Windows 2003, Windows 2008, Windows Vista, Windows 2012.

+You can download Half-Open Limit Fix which is 360.96 KB in size and belongs to the software category System Utilities.
 Half-Open Limit Fix was released on 2010-08-12 and last updated on our database on 2017-02-27 and is currently at version 4.2.

 Thank you for downloading from SoftPaz!
 Your download should start any moment now.
 It would be great if you could rate and share: